zixun/GodEye/README.md

 ```

 ### Carthage
-Or, if you’re using [Carthage](https://github.com/Carthage/Carthage), add SwViewCapture to your Cartfile:
+Or, if you’re using [Carthage](https://github.com/Carthage/Carthage), add GodEye to your Cartfile:

 ```
 github "zixun/GodEye"